Shellings of Unbounded Polyhedra: Abstract

 \section{Abstract}

 The shellability of the boundary complex of an unbounded polyhedron is investigated.
-To this end, it is necessary to pass to a suitable compactification, e.g., by one point.
-This observation can be exploited to prove that any tropical hypersurface is shellable.
+To this end, it is necessary to study suitable compactifications first.
+Results on polyhedra can then be exploited to derive a shellability result for tropical hypersurfaces.
 Under the hood there is a subtle interplay between the duality of polyhedral complexes and their shellability.
-Translated into discrete Morse theory, that interplay entails that the tight span of an arbitrary regular subdivision is collapsible, but not shellable in general.
+Translated into discrete Morse theory, that interplay also gives that the tight span of a regular subdivision is collapsible, but not shellable in general.